MerginMaps/docs/src/tutorials/mobile/index.md

 We will learn how to change layer styles in the [next tutorial](../further-project-customisation/).

 ## Saving data to the cloud
-To conclude this tutorial we will push the data we just collected back to <MainPlatformName />.
+To conclude this tutorial we will push the data we just collected back to <MainPlatformNameLink />.
 1. Open the **Home** tab of the **Projects** page
 2. Press the sync button:
    ![](./merginmaps-mobile-sync-project.jpg)